 G) Termination for Force Majeure.
 GS may terminate this Agreement or a Schedule of Work as a result of Force Majeure as described in Section 10.8 of the GTCs.

-(k) Termination for Consultant Change of Control, Upon a Change of Control of Consultant or its parent Affiliate and for a period of up to one (1) year after the Change of Control becomes effective, GS may terminate this Agreement.
+(k) Termination for Consultant Change of Control, Upon a Change of Control of Consultant or its parent Affiliate and for a period of up to one (1) year after the Change of Control becomes effective, GS may Manual edits terminate this Agreement.
 "Change of Control" means the occurrence of any of the following: (i) the sale, lease, transfer, conveyance or other disposition, or by way of merger or consolidation, in one or a series of related transactions, of all or substantially all of the assets of Consultant or its parent Affiliate (or any successor entity to either thereof) to a "person", as such term is used in Section 13(d)(3) of the Securities Exchange Act of 1934, as amended, where such "person" either does not have sufficient financial and operational resources to continue Consultant's business, or is an entity with which a regulator of a GS Party indicates that the GS Party cannot do business (e.g., the country, entity or individual is subject to embargo or sanctions by the United States government); or (ii) the consummation of any transaction, including, without limitation, any merger or consolidation, the result of which is that a "person" becomes the beneficial owner, directly or indirectly, of more than 50% of the voting stock of Consultant or its parent Affiliate, where such "person" either does not have sufficient financial and operational resources to continue Consultant's business, or is an entity with which a regulator of a GS Party indicates that the GS Party cannot do business (e.g., the country, entity or individual is subject to embargo or sanctions by the United States government).
 Any such termination by GS will be without any penalty, liability or increase in any fees.